AI in EHR Software: Predictive Analytics & Clinical Decision Support

 2. Legacy EHR Integration Friction

-Use integration middleware like Mirth Connect, Redox, or custom adapters with a phased migration plan rather than forcing a lift-and-shift.
+Use integration middleware such as Mirth Connect, Redox, or custom adapters with a phased migration plan rather than forcing a lift-and-shift.
 Plan for at least one surprise interface per legacy system.

 3. Clinical Adoption and Trust Deficits